Michigan general contractor license and insurance requirements

 General contractor license renewal requirements in Michigan

-Michigan Residential Builder licenses and Maintenance and Alteration Contractor licenses expire every three years.
-The fee to renew a license is $150.
+Michigan Residential Builder licenses and Maintenance & Alteration Contractor licenses expire every three years on May 31st.
+The renewal fee is $150.

 • One hour covering building codes and laws related to the licensed occupation